Our Attorneys Are Dedicated To The Pursuit Of Justice For Our Clients

 If you suspect abuse in a nursing home, act quickly to prevent further harm.
 If there is an immediate danger or a medical emergency, call 911 right away for help.

 You will need to inform the nursing home management about your concerns.
-Moving your loved one to a safe location may be easier said than done but is the best way to protect your loved one from further harm.
+Moving your loved one to a safe location may be easier said than done, but it is the best way to protect your loved one from further harm.
 Make sure to write down the name of the person who takes your report.

 Contact local agencies such as:

-- Los Angeles County Adult Protective Services at 877-477-3646.
+• Los Angeles County Adult Protective Services at 877-477-3646.

-- The Elder Abuse Hotline is available 24/7 to connect you with trained professionals who can help in reporting elder abuse and getting help.
+• The Elder Abuse Hotline is available 24/7 to connect you with trained professionals who can help in reporting elder abuse and getting help.

-- For nonemergencies, you can submit a report online through the Adult Protective Services (APS) website.
+• For nonemergencies, you can submit a report online through the Adult Protective Services (APS) website.
 They will investigate and take action to protect your loved one and others in the nursing home.

-- The Los Angeles Long-Term Care Ombudsman Program for assistance and to file a complaint.
+• The Los Angeles Long-Term Care Ombudsman Program for assistance and to file a complaint.

 After reporting the abuse and ensuring your loved one’s safety, contact a nursing home abuse lawyer in Los Angeles.
 An attorney can help you seek justice and may file a civil lawsuit against the nursing home to hold the abuser accountable and address safety issues.